Simulating gamma-ray production from cosmic rays interacting with the solar atmosphere in the presence of coronal magnetic fields: Simulation Results

 At higher energies, our results fall below the data quickly.
 At 100\,GeV, both the \quiet\ and \act\ results is about 1 order of magnitude less than the observation.
 In particular, the spectrum of solar minimum observation was found to be hard until at least 200\,GeV with no signs of cutoff, making the disagreement with our results even larger.
 For the 9-year averaged spectrum, which is dominated by periods of higher solar activity, the spectrum softens rapidly above 100\,GeV, and could potentially fall into agreement with our calculations.
 The quality of measurement, however, is not sufficient to draw conclusive statements yet.
 Lastly, we also do not see the extreme time variability in the $>100$\,GeV photon flux and the spectral dip around 30-50\,GeV~\cite{Linden:2018exo, Tang:2018wqp}.
 Thus, new magnetic fields or new physics ingredients must be needed, in addition to coronal fields, to explain the high-energy photon flux.
+In order to produce 100\,GeV photons, roughly 1\,TeV cosmic rays are needed.
+Thesefore, the extreme time variability observed at 100\,GeV cannot be explained by modulation of cosmic rays alone.

 Above the Fermi-LAT energy range, only large ground-based air shower gamma-ray observatories can potentially detect high-energy gamma rays from the Sun.
-We show the upper limits from ARGO-YBJ~\cite{Li:2019ji} and HAWC~\cite{Albert:2018vcq}, both orders of magnitude higher than our calculation.
+We show the upper limits from ARGO-YBJ~\cite{Li:2019ji} and the detection by HAWC~\cite{HAWC:2022khj}, both orders of magnitude higher than our calculation.
 For reference, we also show the theoretical upper limit from cosmic rays interacting with the atmosphere~\cite{Linden:2018exo}.
 Given that the solar minimum flux measurement by Fermi did not exhibit a cutoff, a detection could be possible with HAWC or LHAASO.
 TeV detection or constraint will be essential for identifying the mechanism responsible for the high-energy flux.